Overview

 in a tactic-in-term context.
 Those degenerate forms are named

-for conciseness, but
+interval and integral for conciseness, but

 they should not be confused with the original tactics.
 For all intents